 Physicians and clinical staff can provide RPM services or outsourcing through remote patient monitoring companies.
 However, the physician is always responsible for submitting the billing claim.
 If insourced or outsourced clinical staff perform RPM services, the billing physician must bill “incident to” under general supervision.

-Now that you understand the primary distinctions between home health and RPM care providers let’s go over what happens when you combine remote patient monitoring and home health and how they can improve patient outcomes.
+Now that you understand the primary distinctions between home health and RPM care providers, let’s review what happens when remote patient monitoring and home health are combined and how they can improve patient outcomes.

 Using Remote Patient Monitoring for Home Health